-The emulation memory can be configured into 256 byte blocks.
-A maximum of 16 ranges can be configured as emulation RAM (eram), emulation ROM (erom), target system RAM (tram), target system ROM (trom), or guarded memory (grd).
-The H8/510 emulator will attempt to break to the emulation monitor upon accessing guarded memory; additionally, you can configure the emulator to break to the emulation monitor upon performing a write to ROM (which will stop a runaway program).
+You can define up to 16 memory ranges (at 256 byte boundaries and least 256 byte in length.)
+The emulator occupies 2K byte, which is used for monitor program, leaving 126K, 510K, 1022K byte of emulation memory which you may use.
+You can characterize memory range as emulation RAM (eram), emulation ROM (erom), target system RAM (tram), target system ROM (trom), or guarded memory (grd).
+The emulator generates an error message when accesses are made to guarded memory locations.
+You can also configure the emulator so that writes to memory defined as ROM cause emulator execution to break out of target program execution.

-Analysis
+1-20 Introduction

-The HP 64732 H8/510 emulator is used with one of the following analyzers which allows you to trace code execution and processor activity.

-- HP 64703 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer - HP 64704 80-channel Emulation Bus Analyzer
+Analysis The H8/536 emulator is used with one of the following analyzers which allows you to trace code execution and processor activity.
+HP 64704A 80-channel Emulation Bus Analyzer HP 64703A 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer.
+HP 64794x 80-channel 8K/64K/256K Emulation Bus Analyzer.
 The Emulation Bus Analyzer monitors the emulation processor using an internal analysis bus.
-The HP 64703 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer allows you to probe up to 16 different lines in your target system.

-You can display or modify the H8/510 internal register contents.
+The HP 64703A 64-channel Emulation Bus Analyzer and 16-channel State/Timing Analyzer allows you to probe up to 16 different lines in your target system.
+Registers You can display or modify the H8/536 internal register contents.
 This includes the ability to modify the program counter (PC) and code page register (CP) so you can control where the emulator begins executing a target system program.

-Single-Step

-You can direct the emulation processor to execute a single instruction or a specified number of instructions.

-Target System Interface

-You can set the interface to the target system to be active or passive during background monitor operation.
+Single-Step You can direct the emulation processor to execute a single instruction or a specified number of instructions.
+Target System Interface You can set the interface to the target system to be active or passive during background monitor operation.
 (See the "Configuring the Emulator" chapter for further details.)

-Breakpoints

-You can set up the emulator/analyzer interaction so that when the analyzer finds a specific state, emulator execution will break to the background monitor.
+Breakpoints You can set up the emulator/analyzer interaction so that when the analyzer finds a specific state, emulator execution will break to the background monitor.
 You can also define software breakpoints in your program.
-The emulator uses one of H8/510 undefined opcode (1B hex) as software breakpoint interrupt instruction.
+The emulator uses one of H8/536 undefined opcode (1B hex) as software breakpoint interrupt instruction.
 When you define a software breakpoint, the emulator places the breakpoint interrupt instruction (1B hex) at the specified address; after the breakpoint interrupt instruction causes emulator execution to break out of your program, the emulator replaces the original opcode.
 Refer to the "Using Software Breakpoints" section of "Getting Started" chapter for more information.

-Reset Support

-The emulator can be reset from the emulation system under your control; or your target system can reset the emulation processor.
+Reset Support The emulator can be reset from the emulation system under your control; or your target system can reset the emulation processor.
+Real-Time Operation Real-time signifies continuous execution of your program without interference from the emulator.

-Real-Time Operation

-Real-time signifies continuous execution of your program without interference from the emulator.
 (Such interference occurs when the emulator temporarily breaks into the monitor so that it can access register contents or target system memory.)
 Emulator features performed in real time include: running and analyzer tracing.
 Emulator features not performed in real time include: display or modify of target system memory; load/dump of any memory, display or modification of registers, and single step.